Bert La Bonté

 Bert LaBonté (born in either 1974 or 1975) is an Australian stage, film and television actor.
-With a career that has spanned over 20 years, LaBonté's most known roles include Five Bedrooms, The Newsreader and many more.
+With a career that has spanned over 20 years, LaBonté's most known roles include Five Bedrooms and The Newsreader.

 Early life

 LaBonté grew up in Melbourne's southeastern suburbs with his parents and two older sisters.
 His parents migrated from Mauritius in the late 1960s.
 He discovered a passion for acting at nine when he played Fagin in his school production of Oliver!.